telemonit/solutions/README.md

 In contrast, SaaS is a cloud-based software model that delivers applications to end users through an internet browser.
 Telemonit host services and applications for your organization to access on demand.

-#### surveil.camera
-SaaS Subscription Services
++ surveil.camera - SaaS Subscription Services

-#### teleoperator.app
-teleoperator.app łączy instalatorów kamer i systemów monitoringu, producentów oraz klientów końcowych.
++ teleoperator.app - łączy instalatorów kamer i systemów monitoringu, producentów oraz klientów końcowych.